open-policy-agent/opa/site/documentation/references/deployments/index.md

 #### Logging

-OPA focuses on providing debugging support through well-defined APIs and whenever possible, OPA returns detailed, structured error messages to clients.
+OPA focuses on providing debugging support through well-defined APIs and detailed error messages in response to client requests.

-By default, OPA only emits log messages in response to critical internal events.
-When OPA is healthy, the log stream is quiet.
+Log verbosity can be increased to provide debugging information about API requests and responses.

 The `--v=N` flag controls log verbosity: